This post may contain affiliate links. Read the full disclosure for more information.

 The Earth provides our basic necessities: food, water, and air.
 We can use what the Earth has provided for us to build our shelter.
 Create your own shelter.
 Venture outside and use sticks, mud and grass or make a fun blanket fort indoors.

 We talked about how you can use the most unconventional items for a completely new purpose.
 There are hundreds of ways to turn your trash into something useful, but we needed new bookmarks, so we made some out of a colorful cereal box.
 Create headbands from outgrown shirts, turn old bedsheets into a rug or upcycle old toys into fun decorations.
+Or check out how things can be recycled over and over to create new products, like these recycled cotton bags.

 3. Make your own bread: